 Every holiday, I make a variety for everyone to start the day off on a positive and exciting note.
-Blueberry Lemon Sweet Rolls are one of my favorites to make for Thanksgiving because of the tart flavors.
+Blueberry Lemon Sweet Rolls are one of my favorites to make at breakfast and brunch because of the tart flavors.

 To make the Blueberry Lemon Sweet Rolls, get the dough mixed, kneaded, and let it rise.
 Then it is time to assemble!

 Cut it in half, then each piece in half again, so you have four log pieces.
 Each piece can then be cut into three rolls, for a total of twelve.
-Line your baking dish with 1 Tbsp melted butter and sprinkle with some sugar.
+Line your baking dish with some melted butter and sprinkle with some sugar.

 When you are ready to bake the rolls, preheat the oven to 350F and bake the rolls for approximately 30 minutes or until they are starting to brown.

 These Blueberry Lemon Sweet Rolls are perfect because they have a balance of sweet and tartness from the fruit spread and lemon.
-A great way to start Thanksgiving morning!
+A great way to start the morning!